We radically simplify blockchain development, even with no previous DApp experience.

 Nodes will only be started and accepted by the network if the system beneficiary licenses them.
 From the admin interface, licenses can be issued for each new node which is going to be added to the network.

-The Workbench is an administration user-agent which supports the Modex BCDB beneficiary to maintain the system.
+The Workbench is an administration user-agent which supports the Modex BCDB beneficiary in maintaining the system.
 From the workbench interface, the beneficiary can monitor all network and network nodes, review data sharing operations, define data synchronization policies, view reports on system activity and audit trails, overwrite data access for special use cases, view blockchain records and access administration dashboard.
 Data owners and developers can create entities, indexes and operate stored data.

 Every data record within the system can be associated with a filtered event listener which will initiate callback notifications to client software applications through HTTP/TCP channels.
 This functionality allows relevant data to be monitored, and trigger notifications/alerts will be raised when data is operated (modified).